KlaudiaMatysiak/1MP-Matysiak/README.md

 ### Returning Visitors Goals
 * As a Returning Visitor, I want to find price list and packeges.
     - I navigate myself to "Wedding" menu on the navigation bar and from dropdown menu I select "Price & Packages" position.
 Unless I use mobile then from the hamburger menu I choose "Price & Packages".
-    - On the Price & Packages page I can easli understand that this photographer has two packages to choose and both have price tag.
+    - On the Price & Packages page I can easly understand that this photographer has two packages to choose and both have price tag.
 I can add more products and/or services to it if I want.
 * As a Returning Visitor, I want to contact with photographer to check her availability for my wedding date.
     - I navigate myself to "Contact" menu on the navigation bar.
 Unless I use mobile then from the hamburger menu I choose "Contact".